raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 The default accepted parser state should be `PARSE_COMPLETED`.
 If product or legacy parity requires including `PARSED_WITH_ERRORS`, document that decision in the pipeline definition and test it explicitly.

-The first node declares three `DataFileSource` inputs, then uses the shared `DataFileSourceSnapshotter` to snapshot the selected active, aggregate, and stratum `DataFile` IDs into `ETLPipelineRun.metadata["source_datafile_ids"]`.
+The first node declares three `DataFileSource` inputs, then uses the shared `DataFileSourceSnapshot` to snapshot the selected active, aggregate, and stratum `DataFile` IDs into `ETLPipelineRun.metadata["source_datafile_ids"]`.
 All later nodes read from that snapshot rather than recalculating "latest accepted" files.
 This keeps counts, QA, and publication stable if a newer file is accepted while a run is executing.
-The snapshotter is shared infrastructure for future pipelines; statistical weights only owns the source declarations.
+The statistical weights pipeline fails validation if any required source family snapshots to an empty list; an empty source run must not reach publication as a successful zero-row output.
+The snapshot helper is shared infrastructure for future pipelines; statistical weights only owns the source declarations.

+The statistical weights implementation is split by responsibility under `tdpservice.etl.pipelines.statistical_weights`: `definition.py` owns parameter validation, output scope, and Celery Canvas declaration; `adapters.py` owns program-specific models and field names; `sources.py` owns the pipeline-specific `DataFileSource` declarations; `extractors.py`, `candidates.py`, `qa.py`, and `publishing.py` own their respective domain behavior; and `nodes.py` composes those classes into runner node handlers.

 ### DAG